Posted by Starwest Botanicals on 11-14-2022

 Spices and herbs have long been thought to possess practical health benefits.
 More and more studies are being done on the exact science behind their benefits, but there are already some observable trends in the medicinal properties of these plants:

-- Turmeric – In some cases, turmeric may be linked to supporting decreased blood sugar and reduced cholesterol.
-It’s a common supplement for people who are watching their heart health and their sugar intake.
+- Turmeric – It’s a common supplement for people who are watching their heart health and their sugar intake.